-Pesticides: The Fertilizer and Pesticide Authority (FPA) was created in 1977 by Presidential Decree No.1144.
+Pesticides: The Fertilizer and Pesticide Authority (FPA) was created in 1977 by Presidential Decree 1144.
 The FPA is the designated national authority for registration matters.
 FPA licenses pesticide distributors and dealers and issues import certificates.
 Registration may be suspended or cancelled when there is imminent danger of misuse of the products or violations of regulations by handlers.
 Registration of new and toxic pesticides requires evaluation by the FPA for risk and benefits.

 BPI is the agency mandated to establish practices on the use of pesticides as well as monitor pesticide residue levels in crops and by products.
-It also monitors recommends policies for the safety of consumers.
+It also recommends policies for the safety of consumers.

-BAFS has established MRLs adopted from Codex Alimentarius, ASEAN, and Japan Agricultural Standards for various fruits and vegetables, including bananas, rice, mangoes, okra, pineapples, and asparagus: http://www.bafs.da.gov.ph/databases
+BAFS has established MRLs adopted from Codex Alimentarius, ASEAN, and Japan Agricultural Standards for selected imported crops like apple, grapes, oranges, pears,